King of DDT Tournament: 2016

 The 2016 King of DDT Tournament ran from June 5 to June 26.
+Akito was originally scheduled to compete but had to withdraw on May 30, after suffering two broken ribs.
+He was replaced by Shunma Katsumata who defeated Kouki Iwasaki in a qualifying match on June 4.
 Shuji Ishikawa, the winner of the tournament went on to defeat Konosuke Takeshita for the championship on August 28, beginning his fourth reign.

 2017

-The 2017 King of DDT Tournament ran from June 4 to June 25.
+The 2017 King of DDT Tournament ran from June 2 to June 25.
 Kazuki Hirata competed under the ring name of "Hirata Collection A.T.", a parody of Milano Collection A.T.
 Tetsuya Endo, the winner of the tournament went on to fail in his challenge against KO-D Openweight Champion Konosuke Takeshita on August 20.

 2018

-The 2018 King of DDT Tournament ran from July 31 to August 28.
+The 2018 King of DDT Tournament ran from July 31 to August 26.
 Instead of the usual 16 participants, this edition featured 32 participants.
 On July 23, it was announced a lottery would shuffle the final eight into new matches.
 Three days later, it was announced that Daiki Shimomura would be pulled out of the tournament after injuring his left MCL; he was replaced by Saki Akai.
 Six days later, Konosuke Takeshita pulled out of the tournament after suffering a shoulder injury and was replaced by Kazuki Hirata.
 Daisuke Sasaki, the winner of the tournament went on to defeat Danshoku Dino for the championship on October 21.

-† The final eight participants were randomly shuffled into new matches.

 2019

 The 2019 King of DDT Tournament ran from April 29 to May 19.
 This edition featured 14 participants and a battle royale between six of the seven first round losers was held on the second day with the winner getting a bye to the second round.
 Konosuke Takeshita, the winner of the tournament went on to defeat Tetsuya Endo for the championship on July 15, beginning his fourth reign with the title.

-† On the May 6 event, Harashima defeated Kota Umeda, Mao, Kazuki Hirata, Yuki Ueno and Mike Bailey in a battle royale to earn a spot in the second round of the tournament.

-‡ Harashima and Kazusada Higuchi agreed to switch opponents.

 2020

 The 2020 King of DDT Tournament ran from August 8 to 23.
 This edition featured 28 participants and a "Dramatic Chance" battle royale between the losers of the first round was held on the second day, granting the winner a bye into the quarterfinals.
 The semifinalists were shuffled into new matches.
 For the first time since the introduction of the championship match reward, the reigning KO-D Openweight Champion Tetsuya Endo was allowed to participate in the tournament.
 Endo became the third two-time winner and received a 1 million yen prize from Blackout, the tournament sponsor.
 He went on to name Daisuke Sasaki as his challenger and then defeated him to retain the title on November 3, at Ultimate Party 2020.

-† Tetsuya Endo won the Dramatic Chance battle royale to re-enter the tournament.